10 Best Herbal Teas For Indigestion

 glycyrrhiza glabra tea

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal teas to aid digestion and relieve symptoms of indigestion.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal teas to aid with indigestion due to its anti-inflammatory and soothing properties.

-As a result, it is advisable to consult a healthcare professional before using licorice root tea, especially for individuals with pre-existing health conditions.
+However, it is advisable to consult a healthcare professional before using it, especially for those with existing medical conditions or taking other medications.

 zingiber officinale tea